tung/ruggrogue/book/auto-run.md

 This allows the player to quickly cross empty and cleared-out rooms.

 Straight auto-run that starts in the open will advance until the player finds themselves adjacent to any walls.
-Straight auto-run that starts with a wall to one side of the player will advance until that wall ends, which is almost always an exit of a room.
+Straight auto-run that starts with a wall to one side of the player will advance until that wall ends.

 The logic for auto-running in a direction starts when normal movement code detects that the Shift key is being held down.
 As per usual, the move is handled with a call to the `try_move_player` function, but the Shift key sets the `start_run` argument to `true`.